Adaptability and horticultural characterization of different moringa accessions in Central Philippines

 Adaptability and horticultural characterization of Moringa accessions under Central Philippines conditions Patricio, Hope G.; Palada, Manuel C.; Ebert, Andreas (AVRDC – The World Vegetable Center, 2013)This study was conducted to determine the adaptability and describe the horticultural characteristics of <em>Moringa oleifera</em> Lam. accessions under central Philippines conditions.
 Eighteen <em>Moringa</em> accessions ...

-Adaptability, milling recovery and eating quality of forty MASIPAG rice cultivars grown under CPU experimental farm conditions during wet season planting Famoso, Erlinda B. (Central Philippine University, 2010-02)The study was conducted from October 23, 2006 to January 15, 2007 at the CPU farm in Tuburan Sulbod, Zarraga, Iloilo to evaluate the 40 MASIPAG rice cultivars as to their adaptability, milling recovery and eating quality. ...
+Adaptability of different Masipag rice selections under CPU experimental farm conditions during dry season planting Famoso, Erlinda B. (Central Philippine University, 2006)The study was conducted at the CPU farm in Tuburan Sulbod, Zarraga, Iloilo on December 29, 2005 to May 03, 2006 to assess the agronomic and yield characteristics of MASIPAG rice selections, test their adaptability, and ...